 This activity includes 21 Confidence Builders to use as their daily mantras and the 5 Things I Love About Myself worksheet to help them to actively discover the great qualities they possess to build their self-esteem.

-Start building your child's confidence TODAY.
+Ready to start building your child's confidence TODAY?

-Get your FREE Awesomeness Activity.
+Get your FREE Awesomeness Activity now.